How To Increase Your Email Subscribers By 339% In 60 Days [Case Study]

 - Make it visual

-You could create a link popup like you’d do on your site using Leadpages or OptinMonster (they can be used on other sites).
+You could create a link popup like you’d do on your site using Thrive Leads or Leadpages.

 But you’ll get better results if you make your content upgrade visual.
 This will entice people to click through to your website.
 Here’s an example: